ptomulik/puppet-macro/README.md

 ####<a id="determine"></a>determine
 Determine value of a macro.

-This function ivokes a macro defined with `Puppet::Parser::Macros.newmacro` method and returns its value.
+This function ivokes a macro defined with `Puppet::Macros.newmacro` method and returns its value.
 The function takes macro name as first argument and macro parameters as the rest of arguments.
 The number of arguments provided by user is validated against macro's arity.